The Call Center Curse

-Inside the headquarters of John’s Pet Food Emporium, all hell was breaking loose.
+Inside the headquarters of John’s Pet Food Emporium, all heck was breaking loose.
 The customer service branch of their company was quite literally on fire.
 CEO Doug Matheson had been on the phone with his COO all day.

 “The agents have gone wild!”
 Belinda Carson was saying.
 “They’re breaking the phones, lighting their computers on fire, it’s a madhouse!”

 “They’re refusing to work, but they won’t leave!
 They’re marching around the office demanding a better solution!”

 “A better solution?
 It’s a call center.
 Answer the calls.”